 Step-Out Web17 was a partnership between Wide Angle Tasmania (WAT) and Australian Film, Television and Radio School (AFTRS) for Tasmanian filmmakers.
-It was a knock-out competition where the crowd decided which web-series were in the running for production investment including up to $20,000 cash.
-The winning team were Women of the Island, who have made three episodes so far.
+It was a knock-out competition designed to develop audience engagement skills, where the crowd decided which web-series were in the running for production investment including up to $20,000 cash.
+The winning team was Women of the Island, who were supported to create their first three webisodes:

 A Girl Needs a Bike

-In 2016 we also ran the Red Flag 2016 initiative.
-Red Flag is a mentored opportunity to produce a short form digital story of any genre (animation, comedy, documentary, experimental and drama) designed for any platform.
-The aim is that those who complete RED Flag have identified a pathway for reaching audience, an experience of creating content with a micro-budget, a screen story that delivers to the identified audience and a product that can be used as a calling card for future projects – whether these be multiplatform projects, web-series, television, or tracking towards feature film.
+In 2016 we partnered with Screen Australia to offer Red Flag 2016, a mentored opportunity to produce a short form digital story of any genre (animation, comedy, documentary, experimental and drama) designed for any platform.
+The aim was that those who completed RED Flag had identified a pathway for reaching audience, an experience of creating content with a micro-budget, a screen story that delivers to the identified audience and a film that could be used as a calling card.

-In 2008 we began our Raw Nerve initiative, where we help three teams go through the process of making a short film, from script editing through to a screening of the finished film.
-We give them a cash budget, access to film equipment, a mentor, insurances and training.
-Check out the amazing films that have been produced through this initiative below:
+The Raw Nerve initiative (from 2008 - 2015) was a partnership between WAT, Screen Australia and the Screen Network.
+Each year three teams were supported to go through the process of making a short film, from script editing through to a screening of the finished film.
+We provided a cash budget, access to film equipment, a mentor, insurances and training.
+Check out the films that were produced below: